Sheona's 5 Sights to See when Pedalling Provence

 Provence is famed for its markets, taking place somewhere every day during peak season.
 I was lucky to be heading in the direction of Apt when they had their huge Saturday market and spent some time wandering through the stalls, of which there are hundreds.
 Everything from soaps to sausages is on sale, with plenty of people tempting you to try out some local Provencal fare.
 It's a great place to pick up some souvenirs or fresh food for a picnic later on in the day.

 4. Pont Julien

-Day 1 of cycling is fairly relaxed compared to the rest of the trip, with smooth cycle paths and flat roads for most of your route.
-Pont Julien marks a nice rest stop before you make the ascent to Bonnieux, and is a perfect place for a Provencal Picnic.
-Hop off your bike (taking care to secure it!), take a walk down the banks and - hopefully - spend some time in the sun next to this 2000-year-old feat of engineering.
+Day 1 of cycling is pretty relaxed compared to the rest of the trip, with smooth cycle paths and flat roads for most of your route.
+Pont Julien marks a nice rest stop before you make the ascent to Bonnieux and is a perfect place for a Provencal Picnic.
+Hop off your bike (taking care to secure it!), take a walk down the banks, and - hopefully - spend some time in the sun next to this 2000-year-old feat of engineering.

 5. Roussillon Quarry Walk

 On my day off in Roussillon, I decided to take a wander through the old Ochre Quarry.
-It was something I had never seen before and is quite amazing.
+It was something I had never seen before, and it was terrific.
 This geological marvel was used for mining ochre pigment for over 100 years, up until 1930.
 Since then, the site has been preserved and only takes 30-60 minutes to walk around, giving you some insight into the history of the ochre industry.